lazarus364/phase-1-project/README.md

    > For example, if the speed is 80, it should print: “Points: 2”.
 If the driver gets more than 12 points, the function should print: “License suspended”.

+This program calcualte demerit points based on the speed of a vehicle it then evaluates input looking at the limits and then prints license invoked if the speed limit is exceed . speed limit was set above 70 and for one's license to be suspended if he/she gets above 12 demerit points.
    Challenge 3: Net Salary Calculator (Toy Problem)

 Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.